 Creating a Multi-Generational Estate Plan

 Life estates and other plans must account for problems that can emerge when you involve several generations or relatives who don’t always agree.
 Because every family is different, estate plans need to be tailored to each person.
-We can take as much time as you need to address potential challenges and conflicts.
-If you would like to schedule a time to discuss your complex family situation, call my office at 904-425-9046.
+An estate planning attorney should take time with you to address potential challenges and conflicts.